Wuzheng02/Wuzheng02.github.io/_pages/about.md

 ---

 My name is **Zheng Wu**, and I am currently a Master’s student at the School of Computer Science, Shanghai Jiao Tong University, under the supervision of Prof. **Zhuosheng Zhang**.
 I received my Bachelor’s degree from the same institution in 2025.

-I also will continue my academic journey by transitioning into the Ph.D. program advised by Prof. Zhuosheng Zhang.
+**Actively seeking PhD opportunities in Hong Kong for Fall 2028 — referrals are greatly appreciated!**

 My research interests include (multimodal) large language models and general agents (especially GUI agents).